cloudlinux/imunify360-documentation/docs/features/README.md

 </div>

-### Greylist and Captcha
+### Greylist and Anti-Bot Challenge

-The Greylist (ex.
-CAPTCHA) is a feature intended to distinguish human from machine input and protect websites from the spam and different types of automated abuse.
+The Greylist is a feature intended to distinguish human from machine input and protect websites from the spam and different types of automated abuse.

 :::warning Warning
 Please note that the WebShield Captcha is not compatible with aggressive CDN caching modes, like Cloudflare 'cache everything' with 'Edge Cache TTL'.
-If the Сaptcha page is cached by CDN, a visitor will see the Captcha from CDN cache disregarding it has been passed or not.
+If the Сaptcha page is cached by CDN, a visitor will see the Anti-Bot challenge from CDN cache disregarding it has been passed or not.
 In order to fix that, either disable the aggressive CDN caching or the Captcha functionality in the Imunify360.
 :::

-There are two layers in GreyList (ex.
-CAPTCHA) behavior:
+There are two layers in GreyList behavior:

-1. If a user of a website is added to the <span class="notranslate">Grey List</span> (the access is blocked), then the GreyList (ex.
-CAPTCHA) behavior allows him to unblock himself.
+1. If a user of a website is added to the <span class="notranslate">Grey List</span> (the access is blocked), then the GreyList behavior allows him to unblock himself.
 When he tries to get to the website he receives the JS challenge.
 If the challenge is solved by the browser successfully (a human user is not required to go through human confirmation - the process will pass under the hood), a user is redirected to the website, which means that the access is unblocked and the IP address of this user is removed from the <span class="notranslate">Grey List</span>.

-2. The GreyList (ex.
-CAPTCHA) behavior is always on guard of the websites and checks the activity of each IP, constantly adding suspicious IPs to the global GreyList.
+2. The GreyList behavior is always on guard of the websites and checks the activity of each IP, constantly adding suspicious IPs to the global GreyList.

 ### CDN Support